-Information about infant feeding was collected at 9 months (2001), 3 (2004) and 5 (2006) years.
-Additional information about the children's diets were collected at 5, 7 (2008), 11 (2012) and 14 (2015) years.
-The main caregiver answered questions on behalf of the child up to age 11.
-The child themselves responded to the questions at 14 years.
-All questions were asked during a computer assisted personal interviewing questionnaire (CAPI) during a home visit.
+Information about infant feeding was collected at age 9 months (2001), 3 (2004) and 5 (2006) years.
+Additional information about the children's diets were collected at ages 5 (2006), 7 (2008), 11 (2012), 14 (2015) and 17 (2018) years.
+The main caregiver answered questions on behalf of the child up to age 11 years.
+The child themselves responded to the questions at 14 and 17-years.
+Up to age 14, all questions were asked during a computer assisted personal interviewing questionnaire (CAPI) during a home visit.
+At age 17, the questions were asked during a computer assisted web interview (CAWI) which the cohort members were asked to complete after the home interview.
+A CAWI was also used in the COVID-19 sweeps.

-At 9 months, the main caregiver provided information on aspects of infant feeding including breastfeeding and/or formula duration, other types of milk consumed and the introduction of solid foods (access the questionnaire).
+At 9 months of age, the main caregiver provided information on aspects of infant feeding including breastfeeding and/or formula duration, other types of milk consumed and the introduction of solid foods (access the questionnaire).

-At 3 and 5 years, the main caregiver confirmed whether the baby was still breastfeeding and/or the age at which they last had breast milk.
+At ages 3 and 5 years, the main caregiver confirmed whether the baby was still breastfeeding and/or the age at which they last had breast milk.

-At ages 3, 5, 7, 11 and 14 years, while no established DAT was used, the frequency of consumption of a limited number of specific foods was recorded and these foods varied across sweeps (Table 11.1).
+At ages 3, 5, 7, 11, 14 and 17-years, while no established DAT was used, the frequency of consumption of a limited number of specific foods was recorded and these foods varied across sweeps (Table 11.1).
+At age 20 years, questions asked about consumption of fruits and vegetables before and after the COVID-19 outbreak.

-Table 11.1 Diet-related questions in MCS
+Table 11.1: Diet-related questions in MCS